OZTaekOppa/FastaHandler/README.md

 ## INSTALLATION
-- Please download the program from [this link](https://github.com/OZTaekOppa/FASTAhandler)
+- Please check the program from [this link](https://github.com/OZTaekOppa/FASTAhandler)
 - !!!
 Please note, that programs and dependencies can also be installed via Bioconda.
 For any other issues, we highly encourage users to use the [Issues](https://github.com/OZTaekOppa/FASTAhandler/issues).
 - FastaHandler does not require installation.
 - Just clone this repository, and run